rschristopher/ischristtrue.com/src/modern-views/free-will.md

-Either God's sovereignty requires absurd conclusions for human consciousness, or God's divine love grants us free will to chose to worship and glorify Him.
+Either God's sovereignty requires absurd conclusions for human consciousness, or God's divine love grants us free will to chose to worship and glorify Him, to participate in His will, or not.
 By falling away from Him,
  we become the playthings of demons, no longer able to exercise our